Abigopi584/Currency-Converter/README.md

     * Feel free to use a pre-processed language like SASS or LESS

 ### Design Requirements
 Convert one currency into another, both currencies should be selectable by user.
-Design and implementation is up to you, have fun!
+Design and implementation is up to you, have fun!!